-OJuvenile Training School Juveniles given a family court judgment to be sent to a juvenile training school are admitted to any of Type-I, Type-II or Type-III juvenile training schools, where receive correctional education and rehabilitation support as they work toward reform.
-Juvenile sentenced inmates younger than 16 are accomodated in Type-IV juvenile training schools if needed.
-OProbation Office Juvenile delinquents who have been placed on probation by a family court, or those who are provisionally permitted to be released from a juvenile training school, receive guidance and assistance from probation officers and volunteer probation officers for rehabilitation and a smooth return to society.
+3 Juvenile Training School Juveniles given a family court judgment to be sent to a juvenile training school are admitted to any of Type-I, Type-II or Type-III juvenile training schools, where receive correctional education and rehabilitation support as they work toward reform.
+Juvenile sentenced inmates younger than 16 are accommodated in Type-IV juvenile training schools if needed.
+OProbation Office Juvenile delinquents who have been placed on probation by a family court, or those who are provisionally permitted to be released from a juvenile training school, receive instructions, supervision, guidance and assistance from probation officers and volunteer probation officers for rehabilitation and smooth reintegration to society.